rapphy243/Recipe-Swiper/README.md

 ```bash
 https://github.com/rapphy243/Recipe-Swiper.git
 ```
-2. In the Environment folder, create a copy of `SecretsExample.xcconfig`, rename it to `Secrets.xcconfig`, then replace Spoonacular API key

-3. Build and run the project in Xcode.
+2. Build and run the project in Xcode.

 ## License